ICANN74 Policy Forum: The Hague

 Our collaboration with Jacot Audiovisueel via the Congress Rental Network:

 The solution provided was enabled via a collaborative effort between ourselves and Jacot Audiovisueel.
-Jacot is our Netherlands partner company from the Congress Rental Network, a network of technology meeting specialists like ourselves that work in collaboration with one another all over the world.
+Jacot is our Dutch partner company from the Congress Rental Network, a network of technology meeting specialists like ourselves that work in collaboration with one another all over the world.
 Congress Rental provided detailed knowledge of the clients requirements, specialised hybrid integration equipment and the technical support to all the remote interpreters.
 Jacot provided local technical expertise along with local equipment.

 Having Jacot as a partner was very advantageous.
 They were familiar with the venue, knew all the best routes to get equipment to and from rooms and had a local supply of additional equipment available on short notice if necessary.
 Additionally, as a team they were technically highly competent, lived locally and extremely easy to work with.